 Ad scheduling strategy #2: split testing

 Split testing is a proven way to make evidence-based decisions in your business.
-Using ad scheduling with Ignite, you might create multiple versions of campaigns to test the bid amounts or product ads in order to find which campaign configuration yields the best results for your shoppers.
+Using ad scheduling with the Advertising Center, you might create multiple versions of campaigns to test the bid amounts or product ads in order to find which campaign configuration yields the best results for your shoppers.
 You might set these ads to run during alternating hours of the day to test which variation yields the best results.

 Ad scheduling strategy #3: evening advertising